 The recent opening of Universal Studio’s Wizarding World of Harry Potter theme park in Orlando, Florida has many Potter fanatics flocking to the sunny south to satisfy their magical obsession.
-However, if you’re looking for a more authentic experience, then hop on your Firebolt and fly over to the United Kingdom where J.K.
+However, if travelers seek a more authentic experience, they can travel to the United Kingdom where J.K.
 Rowling’s masterpiece began.
-Best of all, you won’t have to travel too far outside of Britain’s major cities to catch a glimpse of Harry’s history.
+Best of all, they won’t have to travel too far outside Britain’s major cities to catch a glimpse of Harry’s history.

 LONDON

-Visitors to King’s Cross Station in London, UK can pose with a disappearing trolley at the platform made famous by the Harry Potter novels
+Travelers visiting King’s Cross Station in London can pose with a disappearing trolley at the platform made famous by the Harry Potter novels.

 OXFORD

-The dining hall at Christchurch College, Oxford University stands in as Hogwarts’ Great Hall
+The dining hall at Christ Church College, Oxford, stands in for Hogwarts Great Hall in the films.

 EDINBURGH

-The Elephant House in Edinburgh, Scotland is where J.K.
-Rowling wrote much of the first Harry Potter book
+The Elephant House in Edinburgh is the place where J.K.
+Rowling wrote significant portions of the early chapters.